Bill Gates | |

 ^ "Gates deposition

-makes judge laugh in court"
+makes judge laugh in court".
+CNN.
+November 17,

 1998.
 Retrieved March 30, 2008.